Kinetic energy in random recurrent neural networks: Model setting and DMFT

 where $\Phi(x )= \int_0^x \mathrm{d} y \phi(y) $.
-A detailed derivation of the DMFT equations and the associated potential function can be found in Appendix~\ref{DMFT_Derivation} or in Ref.~\cite{PRE-2018}.
+It can be verified that Eq.~\eqref{partial_tau^2_Delta} and Eq.~\eqref{meq} are the same by by applying the Price's theorem~\cite{Price-1958}.
+A detailed derivation of the DMFT equations and the associated potential function can be found in Appendix~\ref{DMFT_Derivation}.
 In the following section, we use this theoretical framework to investigate the kinetic energy properties and probability distributions of neural activity in RNNs.